Nintendo Switch: Understanding Save Data Backups, Upgrading Memory Card

 As Nintendo has confirmed to Kotaku in a statement,

-We are hoping that by “At this time,” Nintendo means we could see a fix or an update that will allow users to back-up data files in the near future.
+We are hoping that by “At this time,” Nintendo means we could see a fix or an update that will allow users to backup data files in the near future.

-The Nintendo Switch launched internationally last March 3, 2016 and a first day patch, Forbesreports, was released to launch several online features for the Nintendo Switch, including the eShop and friend codes.
+The Nintendo Switch launched internationally last March 3, 2017, and a first-day patch, Forbes reports, was released to launch several online features for the Nintendo Switch, including the eShop and friend codes.